stan-dev/rstan/.github/ISSUE_TEMPLATE.md

 #### Summary:
-Please provide a short couple sentence summary.
+Please provide a short summary (no more than a sentence or two).

 #### Description: